tx00100xt/SE1-TSE-OddWorld/README.md

 Download [SamTSE-OddWorld.tar.xz] archive and unpack to  SeriousSamClassic/SamTSE/ directory.
 To start the modification, use the game menu - item Modification.

-Building Serious Sam Classic Odd World modification (only for SS:TFE)
+Building Serious Sam Classic Odd World modification (only for SS:TSE)
 ---------------------------------------------------------------------

 ### Linux